xiaozhanguva/starter-academic/content/publication/_index.md

   caption: ""
   image: ""
 ---
 It has become difficult to update this page regularly.
-Please check my [Google Scholar](https://scholar.google.com/citations?user=L-lz7CUAAAAJ&hl=en) for the entire list of my publications and what I've been working on recently.
+Please check my [Google Scholar](https://scholar.google.com/citations?user=L-lz7CUAAAAJ&hl=en) profile to find the entire list of my publications and what I've been working on lately.